open-edge-platform/virtual-edge-node/vm-provisioning/README.md

 **Note: The following commands are required to run initially when starting VM provisioning.
 These configurations will be used for further VM provisioning.**

+**Important**: Before executing the Below JWT export command, ensure that all NIO configurations are properly exported as environment variables.
+This step is crucial to ensure that the JWT export process has access to the necessary credentials and settings, preventing errors and ensuring smooth execution.

 ```sh
 cd vm-provisioning